ACM40960/project-Ellen_Bennett/README.md

 There are essentially three sections to the paper that should be reproduced:

-1. Running each simulation method.
+1. Running each simulation method to obtain estimates of Pi.
-2. Comparing convergences.
+2. Comparing convergences of estimators.
-3. Compare computational times of best methods.
+3. Comparing computational times of most effective estimators.

 **Note:** There is no external data sources required for this project.
 All data is generated using random number generators in Mathematica and R.